sf-byte/DevDeck-MacroPad/README.md

 	4. win + right arrow
 	5. win + down arrow

+To switch between macro layers you hit the middle(3) and either the left(2) or right(4) switches to go back and forward in the macro layers, respectively.

 The screen by default just shows what macro layer you're currently on.
+(if you add layers to the screen it still shows the current macro layer name on the top, plus the two lines of text you added (currently only supports text).
+To switch between screen layers you hit the middle(3) and either the top(1) or bottom(5) switches to back and forward in the screen layers, repectively.)

 ### Host.py
 I added functionality to change or even add layers to the macropad using the host.py file.